viki-org/storm-docker/README.md

 In any case, the simplest solution is to execute the `destroy-storm.sh` script in this repository, followed by the `make` command to rebuild the Docker images, then the `start-storm.sh` script (this might not work).

+If that fails, seek help from someone, preferrably in the following order:

+- someone who has directly worked on this repository
+- someone who is experienced in Docker

+Alternatively, you could go learn Docker yourself and figure things out.
+The [official Docker documentation](http://docs.docker.io/) is awesome and it'll take only one or two afternoons' worth of time to read them.